We Buy Houses for Cash in Cincinnati

-Repairs and improvements: Repairs can prevent devaluation of your home; the right improvements can increase the selling price or decrease taxes if you make a profit.
+Repairs and improvements: Repairs can prevent devaluation of your home, and the right improvements can increase the selling price or decrease taxes if you make a profit.

-Prepayment penalty: Oh, yes!
-Even when you give them all the money and pay off your mortgage on the home you’re selling, they may charge you a “prepayment” penalty!
+Prepayment penalty: Even when you pay off the entire mortgage balance on the home you’re selling, the mortgage holder may charge you a “prepayment” penalty.

-All this is before you get down to transacting the actual sale.
-Fees vary, depending on your location, but whether you pay or the buyer does may be decided by negotiation.
+On top of all this are the costs relating to the actual sale of the property.
+Fees vary, depending on your location.
+Whether you or the buyer pays may be decided by negotiation.
 In general, though, here’s what you can expect:

-Professional house inspection provides a report of the physical condition of the house.
-Buyers usually have their own inspection done, as well.
+Professional house inspection provides you with a report of the physical condition of the house.
+Buyers usually have their own inspection performed as well.

-Pest-control inspection by a specialist, who prepares a report of the presence or absence of wood-destroying pests, such as termites, carpenter ants, and powderpost beetles, and documents any damage they may have caused.
+Pest-control inspection by a specialist who prepares a report on the presence or absence of wood-destroying pests such as termites, carpenter ants, and powderpost beetles.
+Included in the report is documentation of any damage they may have caused.

-Other inspections may determine whether the home is structurally sound or contains any environmental hazards (asbestos, lead-based paint, radon, or mold).
+Other inspections may determine whether the home is structurally sound or contains any environmental hazards (e.g., asbestos, lead-based paint, radon, or mold).

 Homeowner’s insurance protects the property owner from losses due to fire, theft, or other catastrophes.
 Mortgage lenders usually require such insurance, since the property itself is their security against the loan.
 Specialty insurance protects against such risks as flooding and earthquake damage that aren’t covered by conventional homeowner’s insurance.

-Closing-agent fee: The closing agent (a real estate attorney, a title company, or an escrow company) makes sure all documents and money related to the sale are properly handled, notarized, and disbursed.
+Closing agent fee: The closing agent (a real estate attorney, title company, or escrow company) makes sure all documents and money related to the sale are properly handled, notarized, and disbursed.

 - Survey to identify the physical boundaries and characteristics of the property, including any structures, wells, fences, and utility easements.